 As a writer and a blogger on technical and marketing subjects, Nancy’s goal is to educate and entertain.
 Nancy is also an avid outdoor enthusiast and spends her free time hiking, kayaking and snowshoeing.

-This is her fifth year of working with CAP.
+This is her seventh year of working with CAP.
 Previously CAP projects included Community Rowing, Inc., Boston Foundation for Sight, Operation ABLE and The Community Art Center.

 Laura McTaggart has nearly 20 years of management and consulting experience in both for-profit and nonprofit organizations.
 As President of McTaggart Consulting, she has led marketing, strategy, operations, and finance projects in a variety of industries.
 Prior to becoming a consultant, Laura managed the $500M new car business for CarMax, the Auto Superstore.
 Her tenure at CarMax also included roles as Regional Marketing Manager and New Car Sales manager in an auto dealership.
 Laura also served as a Surface Warfare Officer in the US Navy, completing a Persian Gulf / Mediterranean deployment on a nuclear aircraft carrier as part of the first co-ed crew.
 Before the ban on women on combatant ships was lifted, she was the Anti-Submarine Warfare Officer on a training frigate.